 If you really want to take things to the next level, you can coat your burger with bread crumbs to add an outer layer of crunch to the tender insides of your burger.
 Salmon is a very healthy alternative to beef as salmon is rich in antioxidants, and a great source of high-quality protein, vitamins, minerals, potassium, and selenium.

 Ground chuck is the most common type of meat used for burgers – whether it’s used on it’s own or in a blend, it has an ideal fat content and puts out some incredible flavor.

 I hope this article has opened your eyes up to all of the burger possibilities out there!
 At the end of the day the best meat for burgers is all about two things – texture and flavor.

 Achieving the right ratio of fat content is crucial to a great burger, but beyond that it all comes down to personal preference.
 Which flavors do you like?
 What are your favorite sides and toppings?
 How do these interact with your burger patties?

-All of these questions can be explored with experimentation and trying new things – so get out there and start making some different types of burgers to throw on the grill!
+All of these questions can be explored with experimentation and trying new things – so get out there and start pressing burger patties and making some different types of burgers to throw on the grill!